rezendi/ykarma/README.md

 ### OK, but even granting the desire for an ultimately permissionless and hence blockchain solution, is Ethereum really the right platform?

 It's the right platform right now.
-Maybe in some distant future it will be migrated to a different platform or a custom blockchain.
+Maybe in some distant future it will be migrated to a different one.
 But in the here and now, Ethereum is running, battle-tested code with a maturing software toolset for its smart-contract system, which is flexible and powerful enough for this experiment.
-It's arguably a kludge, don't get me wrong -- see also the next question -- but it's a highly expedient one.

 ### But how can this possibly work on the Ethereum blockchain, with its high gas costs and low transaction bandwidth?